 Geo 301 studies the environment as the home of people and looks closely at both the natural and cultural aspects of our environment from the local scale to the international / global scale.
 You will develop and apply skills and techniques used in geographic research and interpretation.
-Topics studied include: fluvial processes in the Hutt River, tourism development in Rotorua.
+Topics studied include: fluvial processes in the Hutt River, tourism development in Rotorua and the contemporary issue of human trafficking.